-Prevention of vibriosis within your herd can be achieved with a vaccination program, however vaccinating the whole herd can be expensive.
+Prevention within your herd can be achieved with a vaccination program, however vaccinating the whole herd can be expensive.
 Therefore, the most cost effective strategy is to vaccinate all bulls and maiden heifers annually.

 A beef producer case study from the Mackay region compiled in early 2021, demonstrated the risks associated with vaccinating only bulls (Catching a killer — vibriosis).

 Other prevention and risk minimisation strategies include culling older bulls and barren cows who may be harbouring the bacterium and acting as a source of infection.